Asur-6/Akane/README.md

 # Aakane
-A chatbot AI created using Tesnorflow, tflearn and nltk
+A test chatbot AI created using Tesnorflow, tflearn and nltk